dmiller/clojure-clr-next/_posts/2025-02-20-AOT-compilation-issues.md

 We generate code into each type and evaluate the one from the dynamic assembly.

 Even this is not as easy as it sounds.
 (If it sounds easy.)
 The design of the current compiler has code generation happening _during_ syntactic analysis.
-Specifically, those things that are 'functions' -- typically what you get from `defn`, `deftype`, raw uses of `fn`, etc. -- actually have their types generated and finalized during the first pass.
+Specifically, those things that are 'functions' -- typically what you get from `defn`, `deftype`, direct uses of `fn`, etc. -- actually have their types generated and finalized during the first pass.
 It even goes a little further.
 If you do something at the REPL (or in a source file) such as:

 ```clojure